 Barry Shrage, who served for more than 30 years as president of Boston’s Combined Jewish Philanthropies and is now a professor at Brandeis University, told JNS he was “very proud” of the decision made by the JCRC.

 What the decision by the JCRC did was to set a red line for the Jewish community as to where it should stand on certain issues.
 In this case, Jewish groups that partner or embrace anti-Zionism is outside of the so-called Jewish “big tent.”

-The Boston JCRC decision ‘should set a precedent’ for Jewish community
+Decision ‘should set a precedent’ for the Jewish community

 Calls to remove the Boston Workmen’s Circle from JCRC began to mount last summer when the group signed a petition organized by the anti-Zionist Jewish Voice for Peace group.

 The JVP-led petition criticized efforts by supporters of Israel to “target organizations that support Palestinian rights, particularly the nonviolent Boycott, Divestment and Sanctions [BDS] movement.”

 A statement released by Burton noted that the Boston Workmen’s Circle’s decision to align with the global BDS movement “triggered questions and concerns within our coalition, given our long-established view that support for BDS is contrary to our mission.”

 As such, that alignment led to a months-long investigation by JCRC’s membership committee involving its large network and member organizations, which culminated in the vote on Thursday.

 For its part, the Boston Workmen’s Circle slammed the resolution, saying in a statement by its board of directors that the decision “conflicts with traditional Jewish values that respect diversity of opinion and encourage robust, honest and inclusive dialogue.”